MicrosoftDocs/architecture-center/docs/high-availability/reference-architecture-traffic-manager-application-gateway-content.md

 ## Reliability

 - *Regions:* Use at least two Azure regions for high availability.
 You can deploy your application across multiple Azure regions in active/passive or active/active configurations.
 Multiple regions also help avoid application downtime if a subsystem of the application fails.

-Traffic Manager will automatically fail over to the secondary region if the primary region fails.
+  - Traffic Manager will automatically fail over to the secondary region if the primary region fails.

+  - Choosing the best regions for your needs must be based on technical, regulatory considerations, and availability-zone support.

 - *Region pairs:* Use Region Pairs for the most resiliency.
 Make sure that both Region Pairs support all the Azure services that your application needs (see [services by region](https://azure.microsoft.com/global-infrastructure/geographies/#services)).
 Here are two benefits of Region Pairs: